Wong Tai Sin Oracle

 FAQ

-How accurate is Wong Tai Sin Stick #14 for general?
+How accurate is Wong Tai Sin Stick #14 for the whole situation?+

 Traditionally, you should ask about the same matter only once.
 Drawing repeatedly often means you're seeking the answer you want rather than the guidance you need.
 To explore different angles, try a different life topic for the same stick number.